LSSTDESC/tables_io/docs/quickstart.md

 ### Basic installation

-To install basic `tables_io`, you can simply run the following command:
+To install basic `tables_io`, you can run the following command:

 ```bash
 pip install tables_io